 abrdn Life's own funds and SCR are currently not very sensitive to the credit quality of its bank counterparties, but small movements can lead to a relatively large absolute movement in the SCR cover.
-If all bank counterparties are downgraded by one credit quality step, own funds are unchanged, the SCR increases by £0.03m (2020: £0.03m) and SCR cover falls by 18% (2020: 13%).
+If all bank counterparties are downgraded by one credit quality step, own funds are unchanged (2022: £nil), the SCR increases by £0.03m (2022: +£0.05m) and SCR cover falls by 38% (2022: -38%).

 There has been no material change to credit risk or how it is measured over the reporting period.
-However, abrdn Life is conscious that the full economic effects of the ongoing Covid-19 pandemic may not have materialised to date and that future defaults may be higher than in the recent past.
-The potential longer term impacts of Covid-19 are taken into consideration by AAML fund managers when making investment decisions on behalf of abrdn Life and its policyholders.
+However, abrdn Life is conscious that the full economic effects of the Covid-19 pandemic and recent geopolitical events may not have materialised to date and that future defaults may be higher than in the recent past.
+The potential longer term impacts are taken into consideration by alL fund managers when making investment decisions on behalf of abrdn Life and its policyholders.